 Designed to maximize length and toughness, the KAT100 is a new ultra-marathon of 100 miles in length in the Kitzbühel Alps of Tirol.
 The endurance run race includes a nasty 9,996-meter climb.

-The race course was designed by trail run expert Thomas Bosnjak.
-In addition to the “KAT100 Miles” six other races are offered for those looking for a lesser challenge: The “KAT100 Ekiden Trail” two-person relay race that starts and finishes on the same path; the “KAT100 Marathon” (61.8K, 3,160 vertical meters); the “KAT100 Speed Trail” (24.2K, 1,640 meters of elevation change); the new “Endurance Trail” (91.5K, 5,100 meters of elevation change) sowie der “KAT100 Easy Trail” (8K, 243 meters of elevation change).
+The racecourse was designed by trail run expert Thomas Bosnjak.
+In addition to the “KAT100 Miles” six other races are offered for those looking for a lesser challenge in the 2021 edition of the event: The “KAT100 Ekiden Trail” two-person relay race that starts and finishes on the same path; the “KAT100 Marathon” (61.8K, 3,160 vertical meters); the “KAT100 Speed Trail” (24.2K, 1,640 vertical meters); the new “Endurance Trail” (91.5K, 5,100 vertical meters) as well as the “KAT100 Easy Trail” (8K, 243 vertical meters).
 Moreover, there’s the “KAT100 Kids Trail” with three courses (between 500 and 1,500 meters in length).
 All races begin and end at the village center of Fieberbrunn.